 As a result of the requests received in June, we're pleased to announce that OSU has negotiated a renewal of our enterprise agreement for Creative Cloud for another three years.
-As part of this, Information Services will be covering the cost of Adobe Acrobat Pro for all OSU users.
+As part of this, Information Services will be covering the cost of Adobe Acrobat Pro DC for all OSU-owned devices.
 In addition, there are some attractive new changes with this new agreement that we'd like to share:

 We'll be able to offer a Creative Cloud license to current OSU employees who require the use of Creative Cloud for your work at a cost of $90/year to be charged to your OSU departmental budget (Adobe's educational subscription price is $19.99/mth or $239.88/year for the same services).

 In addition to the Creative Cloud desktop apps (e.g. Photoshop, Illustrator, InDesign, etc.), the new agreement includes the services that come with a Creative Cloud subscription, including typekit, file sharing and syncing services.

 If you already submitted a request via the web form last June, there's no additional action for you to take.
 All index numbers submitted will be charged the updated price of $90.00 per license.
 OSU's Software License Coordinator, Angela O'Neal, will either work with you directly or in coordination with your college or departmental IT office to confirm your order and coordinate payment from your OSU departmental budget.